 The only accommodation of its kind found in the riverfront region of the Chobe National Park, the superb location of Chobe Game Lodge makes wildlife spotting easy, immersing you in the tranquillity of the bush.
 Head out with a guide in a 4x4 as soon as the gates open, and for a moment, you'll have this incredible park almost to yourself.
-There are three game-viewing opportunities to enjoy a day, starting with a morning game drive.
-After breakfast, set out on a mid-morning safari boat to spot vast numbers of impala and giraffe.
+There are two game-viewing opportunities to enjoy a day, starting with a morning game drive.
 The afternoon provides two options, and you can either opt for another game drive with an expert local guide or take to the water for a sunset safari cruise – a real highlight of any stay here.

 While the animals are the starring attraction, the luxurious lodge perfectly complements this phenomenal experience.
 Five-star luxury is hemmed by an expansive 250-metre elevated boardwalk and deck, great for watching the incredible creatures that wander the floodplain.
 One of the first lodge's in the region, here you'll find an element of nostalgia mixed with contemporary touches such as beautifully modern cuisine, a large swimming pool, a spa and gym, and several bars and terraces where you can unwind after a day of adventure.

 Televisions have been banished from the rooms and suites here, ensuring that you make the most of every moment.
 Comfortable, stylish and offering everything you would expect from a five-star game lodge, the rooms here range from Standard Riverview Rooms to indulgent Honeymoon Suites and spacious Luxury Family Suites.